-Resolution 10 - Disapplication of pre-emption rights
+Resolution 8 - Disapplication of pre-emption rights

-In Resolution 9 above the directors seek authority to allot securities up to an aggregate nominal value of £1,512,865 in accordance with the requirements of section 551 of the Companies Act 2006 (the Act).
+In Resolution 7 above the directors seek authority to allot securities up to an aggregate nominal value of £1,512,865 in accordance with the requirements of section 551 of the Companies Act 2006 (the Act).
 However section 561 of the Act requires such securities to be offered to existing shareholders (pre-emption rights).
-This resolution, which is permitted by section 571 of the Act, seeks shareholders' authorisation for the directors to disapply, albeit to the extent limited within the resolution, the section 561 pre-emption rights so that the Company can satisfy immediate allotment requirements such as share option schemes and incentive plans.
-Currently the directors have no other intention of allotting securities.
+This resolution, which is permitted by sections 570 and 573 of the Act, seeks shareholders' authorisation for the directors to disapply, albeit to the extent limited within the resolution, the section 561 pre-emption rights so that the Company can satisfy immediate allotment requirements.
+Currently the directors have no plans to allot securities.

-Resolution 11 - Purchase of own shares
+Resolution 9 - Purchase of own shares

-At the 2013 Annual General Meeting authority to purchase for cancellation 3,000,000 ordinary shares was granted.
-The 2013 Annual General Meeting authority expires on 24 April 2014 and the directors consider it appropriate to seek further authority from the shareholders at the forthcoming Meeting for the Company to purchase up to a maximum number of 3,000,000 ordinary shares representing approximately 15% of the issued ordinary share capital at the date of the Notice convening the Meeting.
+At the 2014 Annual General Meeting authority to purchase for cancellation 3,000,000 ordinary shares was granted.
+The 2014 Annual General Meeting authority expires on 24 April 2015 and the directors consider it appropriate to seek further authority from the shareholders at the forthcoming Meeting for the Company to purchase up to a maximum number of 3,000,000 ordinary shares representing approximately 15% of the issued ordinary share capital at the date of the Notice convening the Meeting.